 When do you need an attorney to help you with your long-term disability claim?

-Most individuals are able to file a claim for long-term disability benefits without the help or assistance of an attorney.
+Most individuals are able to file a claim for long-term disability benefits without the help or assistance of a disability attorney in North Carolina.
 Frequently, personnel from the employer’s human resources or benefits department can help an employee get the process started by filing a claim.
-However, if the claim is denied, then an individual should seek the advice and counsel of an attorney experienced in long term disability cases.
+However, if the claim is denied, then an individual should seek the advice and counsel of an attorney experienced in long-term disability cases.
 This is because the administrative appeal process is fraught with traps and pitfalls.
 The single most important pitfall is the failure to develop the administrative record during the appeal process.
 If this happens, then a case can be irreparably harmed for future litigation.
 This is because the administrative record is generally the only evidence a reviewing court will consider and the record is closed at the end of the administrative appeal process.
 Consequently, a claim has to be prepared for litigation during the administrative appeal process.

 Daggett Shuler can help you with your long-term disability case!

 At Daggett Shuler, our attorneys are experienced in handling ERISA and private long-term disability cases.
 Ideally, with employer-sponsored ERISA cases, we like to get involved as soon as the claims administrator denies the claim so that we can appeal the decision immediately.
 This allows us to develop the administrative record in the event a lawsuit has to be filed.
 If a claim is denied through the administrative appeal process, then we have the experience and knowledge needed to litigate the claim.

 If you believe that you or a loved one may have a personal legal claim, you can contact us in one of three ways: